EzyGang/py-cachify/docs/tutorial/cached-decorator/reset-attribute.md

 This concludes our tutorial for the `@cached()` decorator.

-Next we'll learn about the locks and a handy decorator that will help you incorporate locking logic without a headache.
+Next, we'll learn about the locks and a handy decorator that will help you incorporate locking logic without a headache.